 So if you were a monster, or demon, who could change your appearance... would you dress like this to sell runes in a shop to warriors?
 Well... why not?

-Dona is a lesser character in Final Fantasy X (2001).
+Dona is a unplayable character in Final Fantasy X (2001) and Final Fantasy X-2 (2003).
 Like the main character, Yuna, Dona is a summoner in Spira, finishing her pilgrimage with her guardian to battle Sin, the nightmarish fiend that roams the world and causes havoc.
-Dona is not a playable character, but pops up now and then when she and the main party sometimes meet.
-Her outfit clearly shows that covering your legs and arms are far more important than fully covering your privates; and another thing - she battles monsters in that?!
+Dona pops up now and then when she and the main party sometimes meet.
+Her outfit clearly shows that covering your legs and arms are far more important than fully covering your privates, and another thing - she battles monsters in that?!

 Another Final Fantasy character - this time, Rikku from the sequel of the above game.
-In Final Fantasy X, Rikku was a fifteen-year-old Alchemist girl wearing basically a suit.
-In the sequel (2003), however, she seems to have let her hair down completely, fighting in a bikini, a mini skirt and a scarf - you know, in case she gets cold.
+In Final Fantasy X, Rikku is a fifteen-year-old Alchemist girl wearing basically a suit.
+In the sequel (2003), however, she seems to have let her hair down completely, fighting in a bikini, a mini skirt, and a scarf - you know, in case she gets cold.

-Kainé is a very popular character in the Nier games (2010), both Gestalt and Replicant, not only due to her crazy clothes, but her toughness, dark secrets, shady past and plot twist (which I won't reveal here - this is about her outfit, not the game).
-If you're curious and don't mind spoilers, click here for the full run-down on Kainé's character.
+Kainé is a very popular character in the Nier games (2010), both Gestalt and Replicant, not only due to her crazy clothes, but her toughness, dark secrets, shady past and plot twist.

 Nier has one of the best storylines of a game I've ever played, and Kainé (and her outfit) were unforgettable.

-For number one, I chose Ivy Valentine from the Soul Calibur series (1999 -).
+Finally, I chose Ivy Valentine from the Soul Calibur series (1999 -) as having one of the most ridiculous outfits of all time.
 Ivy is a playable character who fights with her spiked chain whip, which appears to have been made with more material than her clothes.
 Her weapon can also be a sword.
-Ivy's father is one of the antagonists of the series, and her attitude, similar to Kaine, Morrigan and Dona, is harsh and sometimes seems cruel.
+Ivy's father is one of the antagonists of the series, and her attitude, similar to Kainé, Morrigan, and Dona, is harsh and sometimes seems cruel.

 Ivy is an exceptionally popular character and has been cosplayed many times at various conventions.

-So there you have it - seven of the most crazy outfits for female video game characters.
+So there you have it - eight of the craziest outfits for female video game characters.
 Got any more suggestions?
 Comment below.